Troy, Missouri

-Troy is a city in Lincoln County, Missouri, United States.
-As of 2019, the estimated population was 12,820.
-It is the county seat of Lincoln County.
-Troy is an exurb of St. Louis, and is part of the St. Louis Metropolitan Statistical Area.
+Troy is a city in and the county seat of Lincoln County, Missouri, United States.
+As of the 2020 census, Troy had a population of 12,686.
+Troy is an exurb of St. Louis and part of the St. Louis Metropolitan Statistical Area.

 History

 Troy was platted in 1819.
-Local historian Mrs Guinn argued the community was named after Troy, New York, while late 19th century scholar Andy Brown believed the name is a transfer from Troy, Vermont.
+Local historian Mrs. Guinn claimed the community was named after Troy, New York, while late-19th-century scholar Andy Brown believed the name came from Troy, Vermont.
 An early variant name was Woods Fort.
 A post office called Troy has been in operation since 1823.

 Historic sites

 Fort Cap au Gris, a War of 1812 fortification, was built near Troy in 1814.
 Mercy Hospital Lincoln was established in Troy in 1953 under the Hill-Burton Memorial Hospitals Act, as Lincoln County Memorial Hospital.
-Cuivre River State Park, one of the largest of Missouri's state parks, lies approximately three miles to the northeast of Troy, across the Cuivre River valley.
+Cuivre River State Park, one of the largest of Missouri's state parks, is about three miles northeast of Troy, across the Cuivre River valley.

 Downtown Troy Historic District

 The Downtown Troy Historic District is a national historic district in Troy.
-The district encompasses 39 contributing buildings, 1 contributing site, and 2 contributing structures in the central business district and surrounding residential area of Troy.
+The district encompasses 39 contributing buildings, one contributing site, and two contributing structures in the central business district and surrounding residential area.
 It developed between about 1832 and 1966, and includes representative examples of Late Victorian style architecture.
 Notable buildings include the Sherman Cottle House (1832), St. Stephens Methodist Church (1900–1901), Lincoln County Jail/Jailer's House (1876), Sacred Heart Catholic Church (1954), Lincoln County Courthouse (1869–1870), Troy Post Office (c.
 1925), Farmers & Merchants Bank / Masonic Lodge (1906), Universalist Church / Masonic Hall (1837/1851), Lincoln County Motor Co.
 (1929), and United Baptist Church (1937).
 It was listed on the National Register of Historic Places on October 30, 2013.

 Geography

-Troy is located two miles west of the Cuivre River.
-U.S. 61 passes the east side of the city and Missouri Route 47 passes through the north side.
+Troy is two miles west of the Cuivre River.
+U.S. 61 passes east of the city and Missouri Route 47 passes through the north side.

-According to the United States Census Bureau, the city has a total area of 7.34 sqmi, of which 7.30 sqmi is land and 0.04 sqmi is water.
+According to the United States Census Bureau, the city has an area of 7.34 sqmi, of which 7.30 sqmi is land and 0.04 sqmi is water.

+The Cuivre River flows near the city, and various creeks, such as Whitcomb Branch, flow through Troy.